banypakha/ml_zoomcamp/capstone_project/README.md

 The size of the images ranges from 224x224 to 3024x3024.

 # Model Selection and paramater Tuning
 I use two algorithm for this problem which is CNN and Transfer Learning using Xception.
 I train the neural network on training data and use the testing data for evaluation.
 The total number of training and testing data is the same as the source.
+The image dimension input for this step is 150x150.
 I did some parameter tuning on Transfer Learning.
 The best model was transfer learning with the following configuration :
 >- learning rate = 0.0001
 >- size of first dense layer = 256
 >- dropout = 0.2

+Then I train the model using a bigger dimension image which is 224x224 (the smallest dimension in training and testing combined) and save the best model with callback in HDF5 format(.h5).
-The final evaluation was :
+The saved model is loaded back to notebook  and the final evaluation was :
 >- val_loss : 0.5474080443382263
 >- val_accuracy :  0.8246153593063354

+Then I saved the model in SavedModel format so that I can deploy the model with TensorFlow Serving.

+#  Putting the model into TensorFlow Serving, using flask as gateway and deploying it locally via docker:
+ Before we put the model we must use saved_model_cli show --dir tire-model-Xception --all to get the signature, input and output to be used in gateway.py.

+signature_def['serving_default']:
+  The given SavedModel SignatureDef contains the following input(s):
+    inputs['input_30'] tensor_info:
+        dtype: DT_FLOAT
+        shape: (-1, 224, 224, 3)
+        name: serving_default_input_30:0
+  The given SavedModel SignatureDef contains the following output(s):
+    outputs['dense_29'] tensor_info:
+        dtype: DT_FLOAT
+        shape: (-1, 1)
+        name: StatefulPartitionedCall:0
+  Method name is: tensorflow/serving/predict

+  I assign 'serving_default' for signature_name , input_30 for inputs and dense_20 for output in gateway.py

+  I use tensorflow serving for deploying the model and flask as the gateway between the user and the model.
+I build two images :
+  >- gateway image
+  >- tensorflow serving image

+  I use pipenv to create the Pipfile.lock and Pipfile file for the python environment in the gateway image.

+  pipenv install grpcio==1.42.0 flask gunicorn keras-image-helper tensorflow-protobuf==2.7.0

+  The images was build using Dockerfile.
+  Command to build the image :
+  >- tensorflow serving image : docker build -t tire-model-xception -f image-model.dockerfile .
+  >- gateway image : docker build -t tire-model-xception-gateway -f image-gateway.dockerfile .

+After we build those two images, we can use docker-compose to connect those images in one network.
+First we need to create a docker-compose.yaml file to configure what images are we going to connect.

+Command for docker-compose :
+  >- to launch the program : docker-compose up (make sure the command is executed in the same directory as the docker-compose.yaml file)
+  >- to shit down the program : docker-compose down

+I test the model by using test.py.